 Bank holidays in September in Barcelona

 The National Day of Catalonia, also known as ‘Diada Nacional de Catalunya‘ or simply ‘La Diada’, is celebrated annually on the 11th September.
 This is a day where Catalan nationalists will pay their respects to fallen soldiers who died defending the city of Barcelona during the siege of 1714.
-Demonstrations in support of Catalonia’s independence are common, in addition to festivities where traditional Catalan cuisine, culture and music are shared.
+Demonstrations in support of Catalonia’s independence are common, in addition to festivities where traditional Catalan cuisine, culture, and music are shared.

 This is known to be the festival of all the festivals in Barcelona.
-It is a macro-festival that includes different separate festivals.
+It is a macro-festival that includes separate festivals.
 The intent of these festivals is to showcase the cultural wealth of Barcelona.
 Creatives from all around Barcelona come together to showcase all the different art forms, old and new.

 The festival takes place every year at the end of September.
 The official feast day is on the 24th of September.
 The celebration has been an official holiday of the city since 1871.
-That year local government put together different special activities to celebrate the Roman Catholic feast day of La Mare de Déu de la Mercè, also known as the Virgin of Grace.
+That year the local government put together different special activities to celebrate the Roman Catholic feast day of La Mare de Déu de la Mercè, also known as the Virgin of Grace.

-One can even find a basilica in the Gothic Quarter of Barcelona, dedicated to this patroness saint.
+One can find a basilica in the Gothic Quarter of Barcelona, dedicated to a patroness saint.
 In 1687 Barcelona suffered a plague of locusts.
 The Consell de Cent (Governmental Institution of Barcelona) voted to ask the Virgin for help in fighting the insects.
 After the city was cleared of the insects, the Virgin of Grace was recognized as the patroness of Barcelona.